Mercy Coalition of West Sacramento

 OUR VISION:

-We want to help build a West Sacramento where everyone has a sustainable pathway to physical, emotional and spiritual shelter, and where acceptance and encouragement are the two resources that encase every other.
+We want to help build a West Sacramento where everyone has a sustainable pathway to physical, emotional, mental and spiritual shelter, and where acceptance and encouragement are the two resources that encase every other.

-We envision a people of different backgrounds, different faiths, different races & ethnicities, and different ideologies, linked in unity by a surpassing ethic of selfless service to the most vulnerable, and to one another.
+We envision a community of people from different backgrounds, different faiths, different races & ethnicities, and different ideologies, linked in unity by a surpassing ethic of selfless service to the most vulnerable, and to one another.

 OUR VALUES: